 When we invest in strong public transportation we help create a more accessible, sustainable, and connected community.
 Seattle’s transportation network includes countless streets, bridges, landscaped public spaces, and sidewalks that we all utilize and enjoy.
 Seattle Proposition 1, Move Seattle, renews our existing transportation levy to continue funding these vital public goods.

 This July, Mayor Bruce Harrell and the city council approved the 8-year, $1.55 billion levy renewal to send to ballots for voter approval.
 The current levy, which expires at the end of the year, provides 30% of the city’s budget for the maintenance and growth of our public transportation infrastructure, which is relied upon every day by our growing population.
-It would fund renewed investments in bicycle and pedestrian safety, safe routes to school, the integrity of bridges and streets, climate-friendly strategies for infrastructure, street and public space lighting for safety, arterial repaving, and more.
-If passed, the Keep Seattle Moving levy would cost $44 per month for an $804,000 median-value home.
+If renewed, the levy would fund investments in bicycle and pedestrian safety, safe routes to school, the integrity of bridges and streets, climate-friendly strategies for infrastructure, street and public space lighting for safety, arterial repaving, and more.
+The Keep Seattle Moving levy, if passed, would cost an estimated $44 per month for an $804,000 median-value home.

 This levy has uplifted our community for 18 years with regular voter approval on renewals.
 It is critical now to continue our community support for strong transportation infrastructure in our city.
 Vote Yes on the City of Seattle Proposition 1.